MaxwellGrant90/MaxwellGrant90/README.md

 <h1> Portfolio </h1>

 <h2>-An annotated time series graph with Matplotlib in a Jupyter Notebook about companies I worked for.
-The dataset is from a NYC Department of Buildings public database API.</h2>
+The dataset is from my three-tier real estate warehouse sourced from NYC Open Data.</h2>

 ![my_construction_story](https://github.com/MaxwellGrant90/MaxwellGrant90/assets/88124878/1440fc59-05c0-489f-97ca-f53294bd2975)